JoshRochotte/starter-hugo-academic/content/home/academic.md

     location: New Jersey
     date_start: 2023-09-09
     date_end: "2024-05-02"
-    description: " Instructional Assistant providing in class support, grading and office hours for the following courses:
+    description: "Instructional Assistant providing in class support, grading and office hours for the following courses:
     <br>
     Management of Technological Organizations: Spring 2024 semester
     <br>